Azure/azure-sdk-for-python/doc/dev/tests.md

 ## Setup your development environment

 The Azure SDK Python team creates libraries that are compatible with Python 3.6 and up.
-We will set up working Python virtual environments for all minor versions of Python after 3.6.
-It is recommended to do your development work in Python3, however it is helpful to have virtual environments for other versions to make debugging PRs easier locally.
+We walk through setting up a Python virtual environment for Python 3.6, but having a virtual environment for each minor version can make it easier to debug PRs locally.

-* Python 3.9: Use the [python website](https://www.python.org/downloads/) or the one-click experience from the [Windows store](https://www.microsoft.com/p/python-39/9p7qfqmjrfp7) (Windows only).
+* Python 3.7+: Use the [python website](https://www.python.org/downloads/) or the one-click experience from the Windows store ([3.7](https://www.microsoft.com/p/python-37/9nj46sx7x90p), [3.8](https://www.microsoft.com/p/python-38/9mssztt1n39l), [3.9](https://www.microsoft.com/p/python-39/9p7qfqmjrfp7), [3.10](https://www.microsoft.com/p/python-310/9pjpw5ldxlz5)) (Windows only).
 * Python 3.6: Use the [python website](https://www.python.org/downloads/release/python-3614/)
 ```cmd
 C:\Users> python -m venv env